swiftlang/swift-evolution/proposals/nnnn-trailing-comma-lists.md

 ### The Language Evolved

-Back in 2016, a similar [proposal](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0084-trailing-commas.md) with a narrower scope was reviewed and rejected for Swift 3 but since that time the language has evolved substantially that changed the basis for rejection.
-The code style that "puts the terminating right parenthesis on a line following the arguments to that call" has been widely adopted by community, swift standard library codebase, swift-format, docc documentation and Xcode.
+Back in 2016, a similar [proposal](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0084-trailing-commas.md) with a narrower scope was reviewed and rejected for Swift 3.
+Since that time, the language has evolved substantially that challenges the basis for rejection.
+The code style that "puts the terminating right parenthesis on a line following the arguments to that call" has been widely adopted by community, Swift standard library codebase, swift-format, docc documentation and Xcode.
 Therefore, not encouraging or endorsing this code style doesn't hold true anymore.

-The language  has also seen the introduction of [parameter packs](https://github.com/apple/swift-evolution/blob/main/proposals/0393-parameter-packs.md), which allows more APIs that are comma-separated lists at call site and would benefit from trailing comma, and code generation tools like plugins and macros that with trailing comma support wouldn't have to worry about a special condition for the last element when generating comma-separated lists.
+The language has also seen the introduction of [parameter packs](https://github.com/apple/swift-evolution/blob/main/proposals/0393-parameter-packs.md), which enables APIs that are generic over variable numbers of type parameters, and code generation tools like plugins and macros that, with trailing comma support, wouldn't have to worry about a special condition for the last element when generating comma-separated lists.

 ## Proposed solution

 This proposal adds support for trailing commas in comma-separated lists when there's a clear terminator, which are the following:

-- Tuples and tuple patterns
+- Tuples and tuple patterns.

 ```swift
 (1, 2,)